 Yes.
 International students are required to seek approval from the International Student Advisor.

 Beginning July 2011, federal regulations required all institutions to establish, publish, and apply standards of Satisfactory Academic Progress (SAP) for federal financial aid eligibility.
 The purpose of establishing, publishing, and applying SAP standards is to ensure that recipients of federal financial aid not only demonstrate financial need but also are making satisfactory progress toward degree completion.

-Federal regulations require that Teachers College track the academic progress of financial aid recipients from the first date of enrollment at Teachers College, whether or not financial aid was received.
-Satisfactory Academic Progress (SAP) for financial aid is evaluated at the end of each term for all students.
+Federal regulations require that Teachers College track the academic progress of all students from the first date of enrollment at Teachers College, whether or not federal aid was received.
+Satisfactory Academic Progress (SAP) for federal aid is evaluated at the end of each term after the grading deadline for all students.

 If you do not want federal loans, Federal Work-Study, or federal grants, you are not required to go through the Satisfactory Academic Progress appeal.
-Contact Ellaine Ho (firstname.lastname@example.org) to temporarily waive the requirement.
+Please contact the Office of Financial Aid to temporarily waive the requirement.
 Should you want federal aid in the future, you will have to submit an appeal.

 No. Outstanding Satisfactory Academic Progress requirements do not affect scholarships.

-If you have a warning, you have one semester to rectify the situation.
+If you have a warning, your federal aid will not be affected at this time but you have one subsequent semester to rectify the situation.
 If it is not resolved after the semester is over, your Satisfactory Academic Progress status will become denied.
 Students who are denied financial aid because of their Satisfactory Academic Progress status will have to submit an appeal form to our office in an attempt to have their aid reinstated.
-Contact Ellaine Ho (email@example.com) to learn about the appeal process.
+You may contact the Office of Financial Aid for more information.